GluuFederation/docs-ce-prod/3.1.2/source/integration/saas/google.md

 ### Create a SAML Trust Relationship
 - Create Trust Relationship for Google Apps:

    - How to create a trust relationship can be found [here](../../admin-guide/saml.md#trust-relationship-requirements).
 We need to follow the "File" method for Google Apps trust relationship.
+Upload the metadata which we created couple of steps back.
     - Required attributes:
        - You need to release the following attribute: mail and googlenmid.
        - Relying Party Configuration: SAML2SSO should be configured.